 Types Of Sand You Can Use In An Aquarium

 There are a few different types of sand that you can actually use in your aquarium, and each of them has its benefits and downsides too.
-Here are the most commonly used substrate sands.
+Here are the most commonly used aquarium sand types (substrate sands).

 Pool Filter Sand

 Pool sand is a good neutral option to go with.
 It works well right out of the bag as long as you don’t mind the white color.
-It has a nice uniform size and you don’t need to worry about contamination either.
+It has a nice uniform size and you don’t need to worry about contamination either (you can buy it here).

 This type of sand will work just fine too.
 Always find a type of play sand that is non-toxic in order to ensure that you won’t poison your fish.
 Also make sure that you never substitute play sand with construction sand.
 Also make sure that the play sand you choose does not have a high clay content because that will make your water murky and will make the tank hard to clean.